Indiscernible Subspaces and Minimal Wide Types: Indiscernible Subspaces

 { If $p$ is a type over $A$, then $V$ is an \emph{indiscernible subspace in $p$ (over $A$)} if it is an indiscernible subspace over $A$ and $b\models p$ for all $b\in V$ with $\left\lVert b \right\rVert = 1$.}

 \end{defn}

-Note that an indiscernible subspace is a real subspace even if $T$ is a complex Banach theory.
+Note that, as we have defined it, an indiscernible subspace is a real subspace even if $T$ is a complex Banach theory.
 Also note that an indiscernible subspace in $p$ is not literally contained in the realizations of $p$, but rather has its unit sphere contained in the realizations of $p$.
 It might be more accurate to talk about ``indiscernible spheres,'' but we find the subspace terminology more familiar.

 Indiscernible subspaces are very metrically regular.

 \begin{prop} Suppose $V$ is an indiscernible subspace in some Banach structure.
 Then $V$ is isometric to a real Hilbert space.

 In particular, a real subspace $V$ of a Banach structure is indiscernible over $A$ if and only if it is isometric to a real Hilbert space and for every $n<\omega$ and every pair of $n$-tuples $\bar{b},\bar{c}\in V$, $\bar{b}\equiv_A\bar{c}$ if and only if for all $i,j<n$ $\left<b_i,b_j\right> = \left<c_i,c_j\right>$. \end{prop} \begin{proof} For any real Banach space $W$, if $\dim W \leq 1$, then $W$ is necessarily isometric to a real Hilbert space.
 If $\dim V \geq 2$, let $V_0$ be a $2$-dimensional subspace of $V$.
 A subspace of an indiscernible subspace is automatically an indiscernible subspace, so $V_0$ is indiscernible.
 For any two distinct unit vectors $a$ and $b$, indiscernibility implies that for any $r,s\in \mathbb{R}$, $\left\lVert r a + s b\right\rVert = \left\lVert s a + r b\right\rVert$, hence the unique linear map that switches $a$ and $b$ fixes $\left\lVert \cdot \right \rVert$.
 This implies that the automorphism group of $(V_0, \left\lVert \cdot \right \rVert)$ is transitive on the $\left\lVert \cdot \right\rVert$-unit circle.
 By John's theorem on maximal ellipsoids \cite{MR0030135}, the unit ball of $\left\lVert \cdot \right \rVert$ must be an ellipse, so $\left\lVert \cdot \right \rVert$ is a Euclidean norm.